Beverley Randolph Mason: Career

 After the war, Mason engaged in business and, then, took up the profession of teaching.
 He taught at the United States Military Academy in West Point, New York.
 He returned Virginia and taught mathematics and Latin at the Norwood Institute.
 In 1892, he founded Gunston Hall School for Young Ladies at his home in Washington, D.C.; the school was named for the homestead of his great-grandfather George Mason.
 Mason and his wife opened their school ifor their children and the children of their intimate friends.

 Gunston Hall School moved to a larger campus and operated as a boarding school for young women for fifty years.
 After its closure, the building housed Epiphany School, an Episcopal institution.
 The building is currently the home of the National Museum of American Jewish Military History.
 Mason's character impressed itself upon his students and his influence among them was widely felt and acknowledged by the students of successive years.

 Personal life

 Mason married Elizabeth "Bettie" Harrison Nelson at St. Stephen's Church on August 18, 1875.
-She was the daughter of daughter of Keating Lewis Simmons Nelson and his wife Julia Ann Rogers of Albemarle County, Virginia.
+She was the daughter of Keating Lewis Simmons Nelson and his wife Julia Ann Rogers of Albemarle County, Virginia.
 The couple had six children: